jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 This is another place that we diverge from other examples online.
 You don't normally need a renderer file for your lighting component but it's useful if you need to interact with the DOM tree after the framework has inserted all of its DOM elements (the `afterRender` lifecycle).

-In our situation, we want to pass the site key to the reCaptcha script only after the iframe has loaded.
-Otherwise we'll find that the script will load before it has access to the key:
+In our situation, we want to pass the site key to the reCaptcha script only after the iframe is available (and loaded).
+Otherwise we'll find that the script will fire before it has access to the key:

 `gist:jamigibbs/a8f5416718ac320fe3c970c0150216d9`

-Here we're getting a reference to the iframe element in the DOM and posting a message to it once it's been loaded.
-The event message will include our dynamic site key which is set in the component attribute settings in this example (although there are other ways you can store dynamic site keys if something else makes more sense for your project).
+We're getting a reference to the iframe element and posting a message to it once it's loaded.
+The event message will include our dynamic site key which is set in the component attribute settings in this example (although there are other ways you can store and retrieve a key like in custom metadata.
+Do whatever makes the most sense for your project).

 ## 4. Add an event listener to the component's controller

 In the component's controller, we'll need to add an event listener when the component initializes.
-The `init` method is the perfect place to add those.
-The messages we'll be listening for are:
+The `init` method is the perfect place to add those:

-1. The current reCatpcha completion state.
-Has the reCaptcha been done yet?
-2. The token status.
-Do we have a token available yet?

 `gist:jamigibbs/643b5da7bfa1073fcd11cfaa738d5d47`

-The controller is also a great place to add a method to handle the submit click event.
+The controller is also a great place to add a method to handle the submit click event and I've added it above as `submitForm`.
 When the user clicks submit, we want to make sure that:

 1. The form is valid.
 2. The reCaptcha has completed.